labYangNJU/CellExpanda/README.md

             ├── ...
       └── sampleName-512-10-cluster_result.csv      # The clustering information of cells with tSNE emmbeddings.

-The reconstructed data would be generated in the directory CellExpanda/model/.
+The reconstructed data would be generated in the directory CellExpanda/model/ and can be extracted as:

 # Dependencies
 + Python3